-The Corporation is subject to legal and administrative proceedings which could have a material adverse effect on its business, financial condition and results of operations.
+The Corporation is subject to legal and administrative proceedings which could have a material adverse effect on the Corporation, its business, financial condition, results of operations and cash flows.

 From time to time, the Corporation is involved in legal and administrative proceedings which are usually related to normal operational or labour issues.
-The results of such proceedings or related matters cannot be determined with certainty.
+In addition, the Corporation is subject to ongoing legal proceedings relating to the Plan of Arrangement that implemented the Recapitalization Transaction, which was completed on December 18, 2020.
+The results of such proceedings, or any new proceedings that may be commenced with respect to the Corporation, its business, the Plan of Arrangement or related matters, cannot be determined with certainty.
 The Corporation's assessment of the likely outcome of such matters is based on advice from external legal advisors, which is based on their judgment of a number of factors including the applicable legal or administrative framework, precedents, relevant financial and operational information and other evidence and facts specific to the matter as known at the time of the assessment.
-If these matters, or any matters which the Corporation may be subject to in the future, were to be determined in a manner adverse to the Corporation or if the Corporation elects to settle one or more of such matters, it could have a material adverse effect on its business, financial condition, results of operations and cash flows.
+If these matters, or any matters which the Corporation may be subject to in the future, were to be determined in a manner adverse to the Corporation or if the Corporation elects to settle one or more of such matters, it could have a material adverse effect on the Corporation, its business, financial condition, results of operations and cash flows.